FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Experiments

 \subsection{DataSets}

-We adopted T2-weighted MRI as the primary imaging modality due to its balanced contrast between anatomical structures and lesions, making it suitable for unsupervised modeling.
-In comparison, T1-weighted images, though commonly acquired, offer limited lesion contrast and are less effective for anomaly detection.
-FLAIR images are more sensitive to abnormalities but are typically acquired only under specific clinical indications (e.g., suspected white matter disease), making them less common in large-scale datasets.
-Additionally, FLAIR requires longer scan times and is more prone to motion artifacts and parameter variability across scanners.
+We adopted T2-weighted MRI as the primary modality because it is widely available and provides strong tissue contrast.
+In comparison, T1-weighted images primarily capture anatomical detail but often show weaker conspicuity for many lesions.
+FLAIR acquisition protocols are less standardized across sites, and its advantage can be region dependent.

 For training, we used the publicly available IXI dataset, which includes 560 T1- and T2-weighted brain MRI scans from three clinical centers.
 The dataset comprises only healthy subjects, providing a clean distribution for modeling normal anatomy.
-For evaluation, we perform 10 repetitions evaluation using 32 randomly select from BraTS 2020 dataset~\cite{bakas2018identifying, menze2014multimodal}, which includes 369 annotated brain MRI scans across four modalities (T1, T1-CE, T2, FLAIR) and corresponding tumor segmentations.
+For evaluation, we conduct 10 evaluation runs, each using 32 cases randomly sampled from BraTS 2020 dataset~\cite{bakas2018identifying, menze2014multimodal}, which includes 369 annotated brain MRI scans across four modalities (T1, T1-CE, T2, FLAIR) and corresponding tumor segmentations.
 Each scan contains roughly 155 slices, with T2 images acquired at $0.9375 \times 0.9375~\text{mm}^{2}$ in-plane resolution, $0.125~\text{mm}$ slice thickness, and $240 \times 240$ image size.

 In addition, to further validate the generalization capability of our model, we conducted experiments on the T2-weighted modality across several additional MRI brain datasets, including the Multimodal Brain Tumor Segmentation Challenge 2021 (BraTS21)~\cite{baid2021rsna}, the multiple sclerosis dataset (MSLUB)~\cite{lesjak2018novel}, and the Multiple Sclerosis Lesion (MSSEG-2)~\cite{commowick2021msseg}.
 These datasets use similar storage formats as BraTS20 but cover more diverse brain pathologies, offering broader scenarios to evaluate model generalization.